guardian/nx-demo/README.md

-# nx-demo
+# nx-spike

-> 🕵️‍♀️ This is just [@guardian/client-side-infra-and-tools](https://github.com/orgs/guardian/teams/client-side-infra-and-tools) having a look at Nx...
+> 🕵️‍♀️ This is [@guardian/client-side-infra](https://github.com/orgs/guardian/teams/client-side-infra) having a look at Nx...

 This project was generated using [Nx](https://nx.dev).